UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 The ideal latency depends on the activity, but for real-time tasks like gaming, it should generally be under 50 ms to avoid lag.

-When you ask “what is a good latency,” the honest answer is: it depends on what you’re doing.
-For sending an email or browsing the news, you might not notice a slight delay.
-However, for real-time activities, every millisecond counts.
-Below is a breakdown to help you benchmark your current performance.
+When you ask what a good latency speed is, the honest answer is that it completely depends on your online activities.
+For sending a simple email or browsing a news article, you might not notice a slight delay in the background.
+However, for real-time tasks, every single millisecond counts.
+Below is a breakdown outlining acceptable latency ranges for specific use cases to help you benchmark your home network:

-If your latency is consistently above the “acceptable” ranges for what you do most often, like gaming or daily video calls, it’s worth trying the fixes below or talking to your provider.
+If your network delay is consistently above the acceptable ranges for what you do most often, it is absolutely worth trying a few troubleshooting fixes or talking directly to your provider.

 Common Causes of High Latency